Varghese Summersett Teams Up With Ravens’ Wide Receiver Tylan Wallace for Youth Football Camp [2023]

 “We jumped at the chance,” Varghese said.
 “It’s a great opportunity to partner with an NFL star who grew up in Fort Worth while also supporting young athletes in our community.”

-Ty Stimpson, a partner at Varghese Summersett Injury Law Group, will be on-site Saturday to get to know the campers and their families.
+Ty StimpsonVarghese Summersett Teams Up With Ravens’ Wide Receiver Tylan Wallace, a partner in the Varghese Summersett Injury Law Group, was on-site to get to know the campers and their families.

 Wallace and his identical twin brother, Tracin, were born in Fort Worth, where they displayed amazing athletic athleticism and leadership at a young age.
 They attended Westcreek and Bruce Shulkey elementary schools and Wedgwood Middle School before graduating from South Hills High School, where the receiver-quarterback twins were one of the most highly touted duos in the state.